Swiss plan to ease entry, loosen public life as virus cases wane

 Seating limits at restaurants would also rise from June 28, and discos and dance clubs could reopen to people with COVID certificates.
 Stores, recreational areas and sports venues would also be allowed to raise their capacity.

-More than 700,000 people in Switzerland and tiny neighbour Liechtenstein have been infected with COVID-19 since the pandemic began last year, and more than 10,000 have died of it, public healthdata show.
+More than 700,000 people in Switzerland and tiny neighbour Liechtenstein have been infected with COVID-19 since the pandemic began last year, and more than 10,000 have died of it, public health here show.

 Our Standards: The Thomson Reuters Trust Principles.